UVR-WJCHO/HPE-depthinpaint/README.md

 # HPE-depthinpaint

-This project implements the test codes for the paper 'Bare-hand Depth Inpainting for 3D Tracking of Hand Interacting with Object' published in ISMAR'20.
+This project implemented based on the paper 'Bare-hand Depth Inpainting for 3D Tracking of Hand Interacting with Object' published in ISMAR'20.

+# Requirements

+# Dataset

+# Pretrained weights

+# Acknowledgements